 Building on the success of the movement skills workshops, England Athletics have developed the Physical Preparation coach development opportunity which focuses on how athletes can improve mobility, movement and therefore athletic performance.

 There are also two Physical Preparation conferences being held on 2- 3 March.
 As well as guest speakers Phil Brown and Bianca Williams these events include the main Physical Preparation workshop content plus a second day with a practical session that builds on day 1 and allows coaches to work in event groups to implement the ideas and techniques learnt from the previous day.
-Click here to view details of the event in Somerset and click here to view details of the event in Colchester.
+Click here to view details of the event in Somerset.

 - A reinforcement of the key concepts introduced in movement skills 1 and 2